 What is hormone replacement therapy?

 Just as the name implies hormone replacement therapy (HRT) is a replacement of female sex hormones in women.
 These hormones are called oestrogen and progesterone.
 They are released from the ovaries and influence changes in the body’s cycle which controls periods, moods and may contribute to a sense of wellbeing and healthiness.
-Usually every month in a normally healthy woman of childbearing age hormones are produced and released from the pituitary gland in the brain to encourage one of her two ovaries to produce an egg (ovum).
+Usually every month in a healthy woman of childbearing age hormones are produced and released from the brain and pituitary gland to encourage one of her two ovaries to produce an egg (ovum).
 At the same time oestrogen and progesterone are released from the ovaries, which cause changes that help to prepare the body for a pregnancy.